Dickey Pearce

 Pearce played professionally for 22 years, spanning the generation from the game's beginnings to the National League.
-In the June 30, 1868 edition of the St. Louis Times, the paper said of him: "Pearce has been noted as a superior shortstop for ten years and to-day has no equal in the base ball field.
+In the June 30, 1868 edition of the St. Louis Times, the paper said of him: "Pearce has been noted as a superior shortstop for ten years and to-day has no equal in the baseball field.
 He bats with great judgment and safety..."
 After retiring from playing, Pearce umpired into the mid-1880s.